 Tuck Takashi Saul, PhD

-For over 30 years I have helped people with developing new life skills, improving their emotional intelligence to be more effective in managing their relationships, and making and/or adjusting to changes in their professional and personal lives.
-My credentials include being a Hudson Institute Certified Coach, along with being a licensed psychologist (PhD), with a master’s degree in social work (MSW) and a bachelor’s degree in nursing (BSN).
-I have taught classes at the graduate level (The Ohio State University), have done training modules for small businesses (ie. sexual harassment in the work place, conflict management skills acquisition, diversity training, etc.), held long-term consulting contracts with medical service providers, and coached people in leadership positions on the use of Collaborative Management Communication Skills in the work place.
+For over 30 years I have helped people with developing new life skills, improving their emotional intelligence to be more effective in managing all their relationships, and making and/or adjusting to changes in their professional and personal lives.
+My credentials include being a Hudson Institute Certified Coach, along with being a licensed psychologist (PhD) - retired, with a master’s degree in social work (MSW) and a bachelor’s degree in nursing (BSN).
+I have taught classes at the graduate level (The Ohio State University), have done training modules for small businesses (ie. sexual harassment in the work place, conflict management skills acquisition, diversity training, etc.), held long-term consulting contracts with medical service providers, and coached people in leadership positions on the use of Collaborative Communication Skills in the work place.